Teton County Library History

 The Huff Memorial Library

 Around that time, beloved Jackson physician Dr. Charles Huff died.
 The community raised a substantial fund in his memory.
 First the money was to fund a fountain in the city park, but at the suggestion of Mildred Buchenroth, chairman of the fund, and with the agreement of the people, the money was allocated for construction of the Huff Memorial Library.
 Paul Colboron, a New York architect who summered in Jackson Hole, donated the plans and the log building was erected and dedicated in the summer of 1940 at the corner of Hansen Avenue and King Street.
-Early library services included Children’s Storytime – in existence at least as far back as 1960s (Bookworm Lady); adult programs and exhibits – in existence at least as far back at 1960s (local art exhibits; speakers); the first public access computer was added in 1989; a dedicated information desk and dedicated public computer center were added in 2000.
+Early library services included Children’s Storytime – in existence at least as far back as 1960s (Bookworm Lady); adult programs and exhibits – also in existence since the 1960s (local art exhibits; speakers); the first public access computer was added in 1989; a dedicated information desk and dedicated public computer center were added in 2000.

 The move to Virginian Lane